How we work

 Partitions: Our first step is to draw the partitions of the building.
-We work from PDF files that we convert and raise the walls up by half of their sizes, so we easily see all the trades in Navisworks™ without having walls blocking our point of view.
+Whenever available, we work with native AutoCAD files to ensure the accuracy of the drawings.
+We draw partitions and raise them up around 7ft tall, so we easily navigate through the Navisworks™ model and see all trades without having walls blocking our point of view.

 Steel: After the layout of the walls and ceiling, we carefully analyze the contract drawings and draw the beams, joists and columns in 3D as well.
 This will allow us to make sure that all trades are clash-free with any structural element.